PierPP/gdanko_bot/README.md

 * Commands definitions are stored in a sqlite database.
 	* Commands can be enabled and disabled on the fly.
 	* Commands can be protected from being disabled, e.g., you cannot disable the disable command
+* Commands deviceadd and linkadd track the user who added the item.